Put your officials on the record.

 Faces move faster than folders

-Open a name, inspect the record, then share the profile.
+Inspect a name, read the record, then share the profile.

 Becca Balint